MiniFate/MiniFate/_chapters/00-outline.md

 - aspects provide scaffolding for building out the story/world. introduce things that you can come back to later: people, places, relationships, technologies. `Hunted by the Sheriff of Nottingham`, `Disheartened Veteran of the Tenth Crusade` `something flying boat something`
 - aspects provide bonuses on rolls. there's a chapter about that later. probably do NOT introduce fate points here.
 - writing good aspects. you can lean on inside jokes and pop culture.
+- Building on each others' aspects is a big part of {GameName}.
+When writing them, you don't have to have the whole story figured out.
+Leave something to the imagination.
+Let the rest of the table poke at it and build on it.

 ### Setting Creation